 All too suddenly we were back on the ground, grinding out mile after mile in 30°C heat and 70% humidity — the ease of our thrilling descent, just a vague memory.
 We passed through Ipswich in a blur and onto the highway for a sprint towards Brisbane.

-Prabhir was the last runner to carry the baton and rightly so – he was the true hero of the relay.
-On his last kilometre the rest of his team members joined him.
+Prabhir was the last runner to carry the baton, and rightly so — he was the true hero of the relay.
+On his last kilometre, the rest of his team members joined him.
 With Prabhir in the lead, they all trekked in single file up the final steep hill.
 News crews, cheering crowds, the official welcome home speeches, all evaporated from our collective imagination as we approached the finish line.
 There was to be no fanfare that day, but nothing could detract from our achievement.
-We had covered 1000km in a little over 4 days; met with mayors and community dignitaries; run with the locals in country towns and in cities; and had an amazing unforgettable adventure along the way.
-The enduring feeling however was one of gratitude, in being able to carry goodwill from place to place, giving and receiving inspiration and sharing our hearts with the people of South-East Queensland.
+We had covered 1000 km in a little over 4 days; met with mayors and community dignitaries; ran with the locals, in country towns and in cities; and had an unforgettable adventure along the way.
+The enduring feeling, however, was one of gratitude in being able to carry goodwill from place to place, giving and receiving inspiration and sharing our hearts with the people of South-East Queensland.

 – End –

-This article is dedicated to the memory of our dear brother and friend Prabhir Bothwell (1948-90).
+This article is dedicated to the memory of our dear brother-friend Prabhir Bothwell (1948-90).